CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 ## How to Fix NASA

-1. What's the goal?
-2. Become a customer, not a provider "One customer of many"
-3. Commercialize Space (inevitable either way)
-4. Build platforms for science (CLPS)

 What is the goal of NASA?

 If you ask most people I hope they would say to do science and explore space.